eblategan/NumberOrganiser/README.md

 #### StreamCollector
 The stream collector utilizes the more advanced Java Streams to simplify creating a collection from the input.
 On the stream, filter and deduplication steps are used to supply a clean output.
-The TreeSet mentioned above is likely more performant.
+The TreeSet mentioned above is likely better performing.
 ### Summarizers

 #### IterativeSummarizer